XylotrupesGideon/Cnidarian-Sequence-resources/README.md

 # Cnidarian/Ctenophora Resources

 On this page I try my best to collect links to cnidarian and ctenophor resources.
 These resourse are mostly genome, transcriptome and protein model resources.
+This idea is based on a previous website by the Ryan Lab that unfortunately is no longer available.
 Please, let me know if I missed a resource e.g. with an e-mail gideon.bergheim@cos.uni-heidelberg.de.

 [**Anthozoa**](#anthozoa)<br>